Some thoughts on remembering September 11th, 2001 as the 20th anniversary approaches.

 “America was not built on fear.
 America was built on courage, on imagination and an unbeatable determination to do the job at hand.” -Harry S. Truman

 My husband and I spent our five year anniversary in Manhattan this past December.
-My parents watched our daughter for three nights, which meant we went to shows, explored different … Continue Reading 12 Years Later
+My parents watched our daughter for three nights, which meant we went to shows, explored different neighborhoods by hopping on and off the subway, and enjoyed relaxing dinners.
+We also had the chance to do something we wanted to do for… Continue reading 12 Years Later

 Today is the 11th anniversary of the September 11th Attacks.
-It’s hard to believe it’s been over a decade since that horrible day, when everything started out right and ended … Continue Reading Weekly SOLSC
+It's hard to believe it's been over a decade since that horrible day, when everything started out right and ended so catastrophically.
+Today I plan to honor the memory of those who died by watching the media coverage and observing moments of silence.
+Later today… Continue reading Weekly SOLSC

 Ten years have passed since September 11th, 2001.
 In 2001, I lived in Manhattan when the planes hit the Towers, the Pentagon, and a field in Shanksville, PA.
-Today I … Continue Reading Reflections on September 11th
+Today I live in Central Pennsylvania where the Susquehanna River has crested and has flooded the streets displacing many people from their homes.
+While natural disasters are… Continue reading Reflections on September 11th

-It’s rare for me to read the “Sunday Business” section of The New York Times.
-I’m more of a “Sunday Review,” “Sunday Styles,” front section, “Metropolitan,” “Travel,” and “Book Review” … Continue Reading Getting Ready for the Tenth Anniversary of September 11th
+It's rare for me to read the "Sunday Business" section of The New York Times.
+I'm more of a "Sunday Review," "Sunday Styles," front section, "Metropolitan," "Travel," and "Book Review" (in that order) kind of person.
+However, as I was searching for the "Sunday Review" section this past weekend, the "Sunday Business" section's front page… Continue reading Getting Ready for the Tenth Anniversary of September 11th

-A view of the Lower Manhattan Skyline on the evening of September 11th, 2010 (from Jersey City, NJ): From 09-11-10 I am one of the New Yorkers who did not … Continue Reading Remembering: Nine Years Later
+A view of the Lower Manhattan Skyline on the evening of September 11th, 2010 (from Jersey City, NJ): From 09-11-10 I am one of the New Yorkers who did not personally lose a family member or close friend on Tuesday September 11th, 2001.
+Nine years later, I remember the innocent people who died or were… Continue reading Remembering: Nine Years Later